 The museum offers interactive exhibits and displays that describe not just the actual construction of the dam itself, but also the economic and social forces surrounding the stock market crash in 1929 and the subsequent Great Depression.
 Both were driving forces behind the thousands of unemployed men and women who left their homes for the Nevada desert and the dam project, where the prospect of steady work beckoned.

-The Boulder City – Hoover Dam Museum is located within the historic Boulder Dam Hotel… pretty fitting, to have so much history contained in an actual piece of history itself, right?
-The Museum is located on the first floor of the Boulder Dam Hotel, which was built in 1933 for visiting government and proejct managers who arrived to supervise the dam’s construction.
-Today, the property is listed on the National Register of Historic Places and a truly magnificent way to immerse yourself in this wonderfully historic community.
+The Boulder City/Hoover Dam Museum is located within the historic Boulder Dam Hotel, about 30 minutes east of Las Vegas and only 10 minutes away from Lake Mead.
+The museum is located on the first floor of the famous hotel, which was built in 1933 primarily for visiting government mucky-mucks and project managers who arrived to supervise the dam’s construction.
+Today, the property is listed on the National Register of Historic Places and is a truly magnificent way to immerse yourself in this wonderfully historic community.
 From the hotel lobby, look for the grand staircase.
 The museum is a few steps up and to the left, down a hallway behind the front desk

 The Boulder City/Hoover Dam Museum’s hours of operation are 7:00 AM to 7:00 PM every day, year-round.
 The Visitor Center’s hours are 9:00 AM to 4:15 PM and Power Plant Tours are run from 9:00 AM to 3:45 PM.
 The parking deck is open from 8:00 AM to 5:15 PM.

 The entrance fee for the museum is free.
 Admission to the Visitor Center is $10, and children ages 3 and under are free.
 The Power Plant Tour is $15 for adults and $12 for Juniors (16 & under), seniors (62 & over), and US Military.
 The parking deck fee is $10.